Reverence for Life: Origins

 Schweitzer twice went fishing with some boys "because they asked [him] to" and "this sports was soon made impossible for me by the treatment of the worms that were put on the hook...and the wrenching of the mouths of the fishes that were caught.
 I gave it up...From experiences like these, which moved my heart....there slowly grew up in me an unshakeable conviction that we have no right to inflict suffering and death on another living creature, and that we ought all of us to feel what a horrible thing it is to cause suffering and death..."

 This awareness affected him throughout his life, as when he would carefully, gently scoop a spider out of a hole it had fallen into before planting a crop there, to feed his patients and their families who also worked on the hospital farm.
 He wrote that, just as our own existence is significant to each of us, "[a creature's] existence is significant to it."
 He wrote that "...my relation to my own being and to the objective world is determined by reverence for life.
 This reverence for life is given as an element of my will-to-live..." and this will-to-live existed in all creatures and was to be respected.

 In his book The Philosophy of Civilization, Schweitzer wrote, "Ethics are responsibility without limit toward all that lives....Love means more, since it includes fellowship in suffering, in joy, and in effort...

 The will to live

 Schweitzer held the view in the 1920s that people had largely lost touch with their own will, having subjugated it to outside authority and sacrificed it to external circumstances.
 He therefore pointed back to that elemental part of ourselves that can be in touch with our will and can exercise it for the good of all.

 In Out of My Life and Thought, Schweitzer wrote:

-In his search for an answer to the problems posed by what was to him the obvious decline of western civilization, Albert Schweitzer was not prepared to give up the belief in progress which is so much taken for granted by people of European descent.
+In his search for an answer to the problems posed by what was to him the obvious decline of western civilization, Albert Schweitzer was not prepared to give up the belief in progress which is so much taken for granted by Europeans.
 Rather, he sought to identify why this 'will to progress' was seemingly going off the rails and causing the disintegration of European civilization.

 He came to the following conclusion in Out of my Life and Thought: